Mokgere Masipa: KwaZulu-Natal High Court: 2016–present

 In April 2016, Masipa was shortlisted and interviewed as a candidate for possible permanent appointment to the bench of the KwaZulu-Natal High Court.
 During the interviews in Cape Town, Masipa disclosed that the KwaZulu-Natal Law Society had made a finding of misconduct against her during her years in practice; Masipa said that the complaint arose from an apparent confusion related to the non-appearance of one of her clients in court, and that she had taken the finding on appeal.
 She was also asked about her experiences of sexism in the legal sector.
 After the interviews, she was one of three candidates whom the Judicial Service Commission recommended for appointment to the bench, and, in June, President Jacob Zuma confirmed her appointment to the KwaZulu-Natal Division with effect from 1 July 2016.

 As of 2023, Masipa had written five reported judgements in the High Court, traversing criminal law, constitutional law, and family law.
 Among those judgements, NFM v John Wesley School affirmed that although private schools were autonomous, they were bound by the provisions of the South African Schools Act and the Constitution, particularly the best interests of the child provision.
 Masipa therefore found that private schools were prohibited from taking unfair, humiliating, or exclusionary action against students in order to recover delinquent school fees.

 Appellate courts

 During her time in the High Court, Masipa was an acting judge in the Competition Appeal Court for two full years, throughout 2022 and 2023.
 She was also an acting judge in the Supreme Court of Appeal on three occasions, between June and September 2022, April and May 2023, and October and November 2023.
 While in the Supreme Court, Masipa single-authored the court's majority decision in Louw v Patel, a medical malpractice matter; she also co-authored two other majority judgements and wrote a dissenting judgement.
+She again acted in the Supreme Court during 2024.
+While continuing to act as a judge of the Competition Appeal Court.
+During 2026, she was invited to and acted in the Labour Appeal Court.